Codeception/codeception.github.com/_posts/2013-07-24-testing-wordpress-plugins.markdown

 Looks like everything were ok, before we tried to select option `Post Category`.
 We saw in previous screen, there was such field in a list, but why WebGuy couldn't find it on a page?
 It was there.

 Well, here is the answer.
-WebGuy tries to fetch a form element by its label, whenever a label tag in its attribute for points to the right `id` of a field , we can select this field by label.
+WebGuy tries to fetch a form element by its label, whenever a label tag has attribute `for` that points to the `id` of a field , we can select this field by label.

 ![SelectField](/images/wordpress/SelectField.png)

-As you see, unlike the previous Post Tags field, the Post Category select tag doesn't have an `id`.
-Thus, its label do not point to it as we would expect.
+But as you see, unlike the previous *Post Tags* field, the *Post Category* select tag doesn't have an `id`.
+Thus, the label do not point to it, as we would expect.

 How do we resolve this situation?
-If we can't match the field by its label, we can probably match it by CSS, pretty similar to what we do in jQuery:
+If we can't match the field by its label, we can probably match it by CSS, pretty similar to how we would do that in jQuery:

 {% highlight php %}
 <?php